Christian-National Peasants' and Farmers' Party

 The Christian-National Peasants' and Farmers' Party (Christlich-Nationale Bauern- und Landvolkpartei, or CNBL) was an agrarian political party of Weimar Germany.
-It developed from the German National People's Party (DNVP) in 1928.
+It split from the German National People's Party (DNVP) in 1928.

+History

 The group had emerged following the 1928 election at which the DNVP suffered losses.
-In response the party appointed the radical right Alfred Hugenberg as leader and he adopted a policy of opposition to the Weimar Republic, the party having previously been critical of, but largely engaged with, the system.
-Hugenberg's ideas gained support among the large landowners but many of the smaller owners who were associated with the DNVP were alarmed by the shift and, under the direction of Karl Hepp, leader of the Landbund in Hessen-Nassau, they moved to form their own party.
+In response the party appointed the Alfred Hugenberg as leader and he adopted a policy of opposition to the Weimar Republic, the party having previously been critical of, but largely engaged with, the system.
+Hugenberg's ideas gained support among the large landowners but many of the smaller owners who were associated with the DNVP were alarmed by the shift and on February 17th Franz Hänse and Friedrich Döbrich from the Thuringian Rural League along with Wilhelm Dorsch from the Hessian Rural League (Hessischer Landbund) took matters into their own hands by announcing their resignation from the DNVP Reichstag delegation to join a new agrarian party that called itself the Christian-National Peasants’ Party.
 The new group was based in Hessen and Thuringia.
-It has been characterised as part of a wider attempt by the middle classes to assert their economic interests in the mid to late 1920s by founding their own, fairly narrowly based, parties, including the German Farmers' Party and in urban areas the Reich Party for Civil Rights and Deflation and Reich Party of the German Middle Class.
+The fact that the three most important figures in the new parties founding had all been defectors from the DNVP raised suspicions that the party was only formed to trick peasants into voting for it, and that after the election it would immediately rejoin the DNVP.
+The parties legitimacy was greatly increased however when Karl Hepp, a DVP parliamentarian and an influential agrarian politician joined the party.
+The parties foundation was officially announced on March 8th in the town of Weimar.

+In an article written shortly after the parties founding Ernst Höfer, chairman of the Thuringian Rural League wrote that the parties goal was to quell growing rural unrest and radicalization by giving rural voters and effective political voice.
+He argued that since the non-socialist parties had repeatedly sacrificed the interests of rural Germans for the sake of other Germans that the rural Germans needed their own party.